Re4ch-Jay/Salary-Management-C-/README.md

 12. Delete All users that exist in the list

+13. Update data

+14. Sorted small to big

+15. Sorted big to small

+16. Save data

-13. Exit the console application
+0. Exit the console application

 ##### This project included: